BISC 495-010, Evolution, Spring 2015

-The first exam will be Thursday, March 14.
-If you will be absent that day, e-mail me by the end of the day on Thursday, March 7, so that we can schedule your makeup exam.
+The first exam will be Tuesday, March 17, and will be worth 20 percent of your grade for the course.
+If you will be absent that day, e-mail me by the end of the day on Friday, March 13, so that we can schedule your makeup exam.

 You may not use your notes during the exam.
 You will not need a calculator.

-The exam will consist of about 15 questions.
-Each of your answers should consist of one or two sentences.
-You will get points off for writing long, rambling answers that say the same thing over and over.
+The exam will consist of 20 questions.
+Each of your answers should consist of one to a few sentences.
+You may include drawings in your answers if they help you make your point.
+While there is no strict length limit, you may get points off for writing long, rambling answers that say the same thing over and over.

 Here are some practice questions.
 Try answering them, then highlight the invisible text inside the red box (drag your cursor across it) to see my answer.